AgentMC/Sao19/Translate/En/Part1.md

 She tilted her head unconsciously.

 _Today ── it is the seventeenth February, three hundred and eighty-second year according to the Human World calendar, just a regular weekday.
-Also, neither in the "Human World Basic Law" issued last year, nor in the “Taboo Index” being actively revised, there is not a single line instructing to celebrate this day._
+Also, neither in the "Human World Fundamental Law" issued last year, nor in the “Taboo Index” being actively revised, there is not a single line instructing to celebrate this day._

 However, looking around, the vast Central Cathedral front square was crowded with as many onlookers as the total count of it’s staff.
 Everyone seemed to have a terrible trouble trying to get drinks and snacks.